uruk-project/Jwt/README.md

 ````
 ## Performances
 See [benchmarks](Benchmark.md) for details.
-This library is about **6.5x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, and **2x** faster when writing a JWS of common size, with only 1/4 of memory allocation. (values on netcoreapp3.0)
+This library is about **3x to 6.5x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, and **2x** faster when writing a JWS of common size, with only 1/4 of memory allocation. (values on netcoreapp3.0)

 The main reason of the speed of this library is the usage of the new API provided in .NET Core 2.0, 2.1 & 3.0, like the new Span API and the new JSON API.